gkeegan/mersenne-analyzer/README.md

 ### What each file does

 * analyzer.py generates random numbers and does a T-Test with them
-* generator.py saves the data used in analyzer.txt to a text file
+* generator.py saves the data used in analyzer.txt to a text file (this takes a long time, and if `runs=100_000_000` then the resulting file is 100,000,000 bytes/100 megabytes)

 ### Replicating my results